MAINE STATE LAWS REGARDING DELTA 8 THC AND CBD

 The high Delta 8 produces is gentler and more clear-headed.
 It’s also less likely to lead to feelings of paranoia.

-Is a Medical Card Needed in Maine to order Delta 8 THC Products?
+Is a Medical Card Needed in The Pine Tree State to order Delta 8 THC Products?

 As Delta 8 products are not regulated there are no medicinal Delta 8 THC products to purchase.
 Therefore, even with a Medical Card for Delta 9 THC, it’s not necessary to show or have a card to purchase D8 products.
 It was derived from legal hemp — with less than 0.3% of THC — it falls under the same laws as CBD.